philliplab/MotifBinner/inst/mislabel_investigation.md

 The time it took to classify the reads in the bin.

+#### Last words about the metrics

+The euclidean distance from the sensitivity and specificity from (1, 1) will be reports as 'combo' for each test.
+If the average of this column for all test datasets is 0, then we have a perfect classifier.
+This is the metric of interest to be on the lookout for.

 ## The different strategies

 Design and implement a who set of strategies and then benchmark them to find